Aniket-404/Text-to-3D-web-app/README.md

+Sure, here's an updated version of the README file:

+---

 # 📝 Text to 3D Model Conversion Web Application

 This is a web application that allows users to create images from text prompts and convert those images into 3D models.
 It uses Hugging Face's text-to-image model for image generation and OpenAI's DPT model for depth estimation.